Eating disorders in young people - a parent's guide

 What is it?

 An atypical eating disorder is very similar to anorexia nervosa or bulimia nervosa, but does not meet the exact diagnostic measures of either eating disorder.
-For example, this may be because a sufferer’s weight or BMI does not meet the specific threshold for these disorders or menstruation still occurs.
+For example, this may be because a sufferer’s weight or body mass index (BMI) does not meet the specific threshold for these disorders, or menstruation still occurs despite having a low body weight.

-The symptoms and causes of atypical disorders may be very similar to anorexia nervosa and bulimia nervosa but the overall clinical picture does not allow for the same diagnosis.
+The symptoms and causes of atypical eating disorders may be very similar to anorexia and bulimia, but the overall clinical picture does not allow for the same diagnosis.

 The symptoms may match those listed for bulimia nervosa and anorexia nervosa, but individuals will most probably not suffer from the full list of symptoms.
 Children and adolescents often suffer from more atypical forms of these disorders.